-- Confirm the existing recommended 150-foot right-ofway between the western Plan area boundary to I-370/ Metro Access Road and the minimum 120 feet between I-370 to Mid County Highway. - Provide context sensitive design measures, such as 10-foot lane widths to support a desired target speed of 25 miles per hour within the Urban Road Code Area, and 30 miles per hour (beyond Urban Road Code Area) to promote and implement Vision Zero principles that contribute to a safer roadway.
+Confirm the existing recommended 150-foot right-ofway between the western Plan area boundary to I-370/ Metro Access Road and the minimum 120 feet between I-370 to Mid County Highway.

-- Remove the channelized right turns at the Shady Grove Road & I-370/Metro Access Road interchange to improve bicycle and pedestrian crossings along the recommended facility on the southern side of the road and reduce potential vehicular conflicts on the northern side of the road. - Restrict future widening at Shady Grove Road and MD 355.
-This recommendation excludes any widening or improvements necessary to support BRT, bicycle, and pedestrian needs. - Consistent with Vision Zero principles, if future amendments to the County's Subdivision Staging Policy (SSP) recommend alternative or differing operational adequacy metrics than average intersection delay, remove the channelized right turns at Shady Grove Road and MD 355. - As an urban area, lower target speeds on the roadway to create a consistent, safer speed across the corridor through engineering and enforcement.
+- Provide Vision Zero context-sensitive design measures, such as 10-foot lane widths to support a desired target speed of 25 miles per hour within the Urban Road Code Area, and 30 miles per hour beyond Urban Road Code Area. - Remove the channelized right turns at the Shady Grove Road & I-370/Metro Access Road interchange to improve bicycle and pedestrian crossings along the recommended facility on the southern side of the road and reduce potential vehicular conflicts on the northern side of the road. - Restrict future widening at Shady Grove Road and MD 355.
+This recommendation excludes any widening or improvements necessary to support transit, bicycle, and pedestrian needs. - Consistent with Vision Zero principles, remove the channelized right turns at Shady Grove Road and MD 355. - As this is an urban area, use engineering and enforcement strategies to lower target speeds on the roadway; create a consistent, safer speed across the corridor.